 Great.
 So, what happens next? ⚖️

-There are two possible outcomes in this instance - the merchant can either accept the chargeback or they can choose to fight it.
+After raising the chargeback, there are two possible outcomes in this instance - the merchant can either accept the chargeback or they can choose to fight it.
 This means that:

 ✅ If the merchant has accepted the chargeback, any amount owed will be instantly credited back to your Revolut account.